How to get your money fast

 When can I expect to get paid?

 The most important thing you can do to help get paid faster is ship the same day your buyer pays and follow good shipping practices.
+You should encourage your buyers to leave a feedback only after they receive the item.
+This helps us estimate the delivery dates more accurately and feedback left before the item is received may result in a delay.

 Based on your shipping method and the shipping information you provide, here's when your funds should be available